alephium/www/src/content/blog/2022-05-27_Alephium---H1-Project-Update-1f2076978f00/index.md

 description: 'The first half of 2022 was a vigorous but exciting, fun and rewarding period for Alephium in terms of milestones and growth.
 Read about…'
 ---

-The first half of 2022 was a vigorous but exciting, fun and rewarding period for Alephium in terms of milestones and growth.
-Read about…

----

 ### **Alephium — H1 Project Update**

 #### The first half of 2022 was a vigorous but exciting, fun and rewarding period for Alephium in terms of milestones and growth.
 Here’s a look back at some of the highlights, what they meant for us, for the community and what we learned.